Python is the leading language used by programmers today! It is the ideal language for beginners because it's both powerful and easy to learn.

 Gain valuable programming experience and data science know-how in our python summer camp!
-Programming skills will help you maximize your performance in high school and college; in this course, you'll boost your college application, master computational thinking within real-world situations, and have fun all at the same time!
+Programming skills will help you maximize your performance in high school and college; in this course, you'll boost your college application, master computational thinking within real-world situations, prepare yourself for any computer science class in your future, and have fun all at the same time!

 “Very thorough material and hands-on experience.
 Everyone cares about you and you can ask as many questions as you like.
 Better than a regular class.”